claimvantage/sfdx-jenkins-shared-library/README.md

 The two aims of this library are:

-* To avoid the duplication of 150+ lines of `Jenkinsfile` logic across dozens of projects so a reliable pattern can be applied and maintained.
+* To avoid the duplication of 150+ lines of `Jenkinsfile` logic across dozens of projects for [Salesforce DX](https://www.salesforce.com/products/platform/products/salesforce-dx/) Jenkins builds so a reliable pattern can be applied and maintained.

   This is accomplished by providing custom pipeline steps that hide some of the detail.
   A default pipeline that sits on top of these steps is also provided